Meet the team

 The local Ward Councillors, business Owners and residents have raised concerns about the apparent increase in drugs related activity and abuse in and around the Home Farm centre and surrounding area.
 There has been an increase of reports and intelligence of open drug taking, abuse and dealing in the area, and associated possession of weapons and violent criminality.

 Issued: September 2018

-What we are doing:The local Police team are conducting street consultations to ascertain the level of the drugs issue, and to endeavour to cultivate further relevant information and intelligence on the reported problems.
-We will conduct a full review of the current drugs related Intelligence, and consider the most effective Police enforcement options, that include drugs search warrants and street based stop and searches.
-Organise and carry out planned Police operations with the use of covert plain clothes officers and pro-active preventative and reassurance patrols, targeting key areas and currently known drugs individuals and gangs.
+What we are doing:The local Police team have conducted street consultations to ascertain the level of the drugs issue, and have been cultivating further relevant information and intelligence on the reported problems.
+Police teams conducted a drugs and weapons based uniform and covert operation at the end of October which resulted in 8 arrests and a significant amount of drugs, cash and goods being seized.
+We intended to run similar targeted operations and enforcement warrants in the forthcoming months, together with intelligence led stop and searches and vehicle stops checks.
+Officers will continue to conduct pro-active preventative and reassurance patrols, targeting key areas and currently known drugs individuals and gangs.
 We will also be working with partners to provide support, positive interventions and opportunities for drug users to actively break the cycle of drug abuse, which is very often linked to criminality and by being addicted to drug taking and having to fund the habit.
-Issued: September 2018
+Issued: November 2018

 Knife Crime Reduction Initiative.
 Over the past few months the Police have dealt with several knife related incidents involving young persons.
 There has also been a increase in offensive weapons being recovered and knife related intelligence being received, with community concerns being raised about the fear of knife related incidents.